 A non-refundable deposit of $1500 is required to secure your spot when you register for the program.
 The remainder, including the cost of tuition and, if applicable, housing and/or meals, is due no later than May 1, 2018.
 (Fellows accepted late in the process will have two weeks to pay in full.)

 * All costs for housing, meals, and parking quoted below represent 2017 costs.
 Fees are subject to change and will be updated accordingly.

-Please indicate on your application whether or not you would like to reserve housing and whether you prefer single or double occupancy.
+Please indicate on your application whether or not you would like to reserve housing and whether you prefer single occupancy (one or multi-room apartment) or double occupancy.